-It is the responsibility of the Principal to ensure that there is an anti-bullying strategy and that all staff are aware of the strategy.
+It is the responsibility of the Principal to ensure that there is an anti-bullying strategy and that all staff are aware of it.
 The Principal ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
 The Principal draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the Principal may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
+For example, if an incident occurs, the Principal may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong.
+A visual drawing of the consequences may be considered appropriate too with individuals.
 The Principal will also instruct staff to discuss issues around bullying with their pupils in class time where necessary.
-The Principal sets the school climate of mutual support and praise for success, so making bullying less likely.
+The Principal sets the school climate of mutual support and praise for success to make bullying less likely.